Scanning Probe Microscopy Platform

 Modes of Operation

-We have developed four innovative modes of operation combining SPM and electron microscopy:
+We have developed four innovative modes of operation combining SPM and electron microscopy.

-Scanning tunneling luminescence (STL).
-Assesses nanostructures.
+Scanning tunneling luminescence (STL) assesses nanostructures.
 Based on STM, luminescence is stimulated by recombination of tunneling electrons.
 In conductors, the observed emission is caused by deexcitation of surface plasmons (SPs) — collective oscillations of free electrons.
 In semiconductors, photons are emitted by recombination of electrons with available holes or vice versa (unipolar conditions) or by impact ionization (bipolar conditions), depending on the voltage applied to the tip.
 Photon maps with unprecedented resolution have been obtained when synchronizing the scanning of the tip with the detection of the luminescence.
 As a proof of principle, we have resolved individual quantum dots of 2-5 nm in diameter by using STL.

-Electroluminescence (EL) mapping.
-Assesses diodes.
+Electroluminescence (EL) mapping assesses diodes.
 Based on conductive atomic force microscopy, EL applies an external bias to cause individually injected current pulses to be visible during intermittent contact of the oscillating and conducting tip.
 It follows that EL can be stimulated by this current during the contact cycle.
 Maps of the EL and current can be acquired simultaneously.
 Acquisition of the local L-V characteristic and EL spectrum are possible.

-Examples of Scanning Probe Microscopy Platform Capabilities
+Scanning Probe Microscopy Platform Capability Examples

 Gold substrate: (Left) STM image reveals the terraces of the H2 flamed substrate.
 (Right) Corresponding STL map of the SP emission.
 The color represents the contribution of the localized (red) and propagating (green) SPs to the overall STL.